Jobs and Talent — 8 min

 Globalization falls into three categories:

-• Political globalization refers to how different countries collaborate for political and economic gain.
+Political globalization refers to the way in which different countries collaborate for political and economic gain.
 The United Nations (U.N.) is an example of political globalization.

 Services and products are a part of cultural globalization.
 When a brand becomes a staple of a foreign country, it impacts that country’s way of life.